-The overall average life of council investments is 0.6 years.
-Within that, the average life of investments measured at fair value through other comprehensive income is 0.8 years.
-A 1% change in discount rates on these investments would change the fair value by £0.8m and would be reflected in other comprehensive income or the surplus or deficit on the provision of services as appropriate.
+The overall weighted average life of council's investments is 0.8 years.
+Within that, the weighted average life of investments measured at fair value through other comprehensive income is 0.7 years.
+A 1% change in discount rates on these investments would change the fair value by £0.9m and would be reflected in other comprehensive income or the surplus or deficit on the provision of services as appropriate.